ston3dg3/ston3dg3/README.md

-- 👋 Hi, I’m @ston3dg3
+- 👋 Hi, my name is Franek (@ston3dg3)
-- 👀 I’m interested in ... anything really
+- 👀 I’m interested in java, python, linux systems, scripting, hardware programming and software development
-- 🌱 I’m currently learning ... anything really
-- 💞️ I’m looking to collaborate on ... anything really
-- 📫 How to reach me ... anyhow really
+- 📫 How to reach me - email: stonedgefx@gmail.com

 <!---
 ston3dg3/ston3dg3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.